 - The Proposal Budget is estimated by the Consortium and is submitted as part of the Proposal in the application process.
-It should include all development expenses to be incurred during the course of the Program that the Consortium wants to be included in the Proposal, including direct labor and its associated overhead, materials, subcontractors, consultants, travel and depreciation on new or used equipment employed. - The USB and ILB (see section 3.4. above) will be presented in the Full Proposal, covering the entire duration of the Proposal (maximum 5 years).
+It should include all development expenses to be incurred during the course of the Program that the Consortium wants to be included in the Proposal, including direct labor and its associated overhead, materials, subcontractors, consultants, travel and depreciation on new or used equipment employed. - The USB and ILB (see Section 3.4, above) will be presented in the Full Proposal, covering the entire duration of the Proposal (maximum 3 years for Topic Area #3).
 In addition, each CM will include its Proposal Budget in the Full Proposal.
-The USB and ILB will be managed throughout the Proposal execution by the USL and the ILL, respectively, including the reporting to the EC of the budgets' status vs. actual expenditures. - To receive the maximum award, the minimum approved Proposal Budget of the Consortium (USB+ILB) for a period of 5 years will be \$20M (\$4M per year).
+The USB and ILB will be managed throughout the Proposal execution by the USL and the ILL, respectively, including the reporting to the EC of the budgets' status vs. actual expenditures. - For Topic Areas #1, #2 and #4, to receive the maximum award, the minimum approved Proposal Budget of the Consortium (USB+ILB) for a period of 5 years will be \$20M (\$4M per year).
+This budget will include the maximum \$2M annual award to the Consortium plus the minimum 50% cost share.

+- To receive the maximum award for Topic Area #3, the minimum approved Proposal Budget of the Consortium (USB+ILB) for a period of 3 years will be \$12M (\$4M per year).
 This budget will include the maximum \$2M annual award to the Consortium plus the minimum 50% cost share. - Cost share: The USB should include the minimum 50% cost share from the U.S. CMs, in aggregate.
 The ILB should include the minimum 50% cost share of the Israel CMs, in aggregate. - All CMs should contribute and share their technological expertise and intellectual property in execution of the joint Proposal.
 The task assignments should be divided in such a way that the relative workshare is expected to be approximately 50% / 50% between all the U.S. and all the Israel awardees, accordingly.
 Well justified exceptions will be considered, but no deviations more than 60% / 40%.
 Thus, neither the U.S. nor Israel CMs portion in the total Consortium Proposal Budget (USB +ILB) should be less than 40%.